Ailvile/theriac-website/README.md

 **Product Listings**: Each product page displays detailed information about the product, including images and prices.
 **GitHub Integration**
 **Content Organisation**
-**Testing**: I've emphasised the importance of testing your website across different devices and browsers to ensure compatibility and responsiveness.
+**Testing**: I've emphasised the importance of testing my website across different devices and browsers to ensure compatibility and responsiveness.
-**Documentation**: We've discussed the importance of documenting your code and project for future reference and collaboration.
-**Version Control**: We've talked about using Git for version control, including committing changes, pushing to GitHub, and using branches.
-**Feedback and Improvement**: We've mentioned seeking feedback from peers or instructors to improve your project.
+**Feedback and Improvement**: I've mentioned seeking feedback from peers or instructors to improve my project.